 Audit logs are protected by physical and electronic security measures, and kept open for access by authorized personnel only.
+The data integrity of audit logs is ensured by encryption technologies.

 5.4.5.
 Audit Log Back-up Procedures

 Audit logs and audit summaries are backed-up in a secure location, under the control of an authorized trusted role, separated from their component source generation.
 Audit log backup is protected to the same degree as originals.